-'Tier 2 (T2) securities' Securities that are treated as Tier 2 (T2) capital in the context of CRR.
+'Tier 2 (T2) securities' Securities that are treated as Tier 2 (T2) capital for the purposes of CRR.

 'Total balances on forbearance programmes coverage ratio' Impairment allowance held against Forbearance balances expressed as a percentage of balance in forbearance.

 'Total capital ratio' Total regulatory capital as a percentage of RWAs.